- 15 Jan 2021

 This programme aims to promote advanced research by established researchers with a humanities or social sciences perspective in priority fields of research, which are identified annually by the IOC.
 See here for additional information.

-Stay tuned!
-Deadline to submit your application to the 2020/2021 edition of the Advanced programme is 31 January 2020.
+The deadline to submit applications to the 2021/2022 edition of the Advanced programme is 1 February 2021.